thomased/thomased.github.io/publications.md

 ### 2019

-Maia R, Gruson H, Endler JA, **White TE** (in revision) pavo 2: new tools for the spectral and spatial analysis of colour in R. _Methods in Ecology and Evolution_.
+Maia R, Gruson H, Endler JA, **White TE** (in press) pavo 2: new tools for the spectral and spatial analysis of colour in R. _Methods in Ecology and Evolution_.
 | [preprint](https://doi.org/10.1101/427658) |

 Paine KC, **White TE**, Whitney KD (in revision) Intraspecific floral color variation as perceived by pollinators and non-pollinators: evidence for pollinator-imposed constraints? _Evolutionary Ecology_.